pedrotgn/pyactor/doc/tutorial.rst

     h.shutdown()

 .. note:: As the host is an actor itself, it has sync and async methods and can recieve remote queries if we use its proxy.

+.. note:: Now you can try and see how it works with green threads by just specifying 'green_thread' in the setting function.
+    ``set_context('green_thread')``

 .. _sample2: